asuivelentine/call_notify/README.md

 ---

 	All messages will be send with TCP
+	The first bytes indicates how many bytes are expected.
+	The last byte is a LRC checksum over each byte
 	The payload is in Json format containing:
 		- Version
 		- Message type